-- evaluating the key internal controls over revenue recognition; - assessing the appropriateness of the Group's revenue recognition policy under the requirements of HKFRS 15 by inspecting a sample of representative contracts with customers; - selecting a sample of incomplete contracts as at year end and assessed the reasonableness of budgeted contract costs and inspected supporting documents such as purchase orders of equipment and contracts with subcontractors; - selecting a sample of completed contracts during the year and checked the historical reliability of the budgeted contract costs; and - re-performing, on a sample basis, the calculation of revenue recognised during the year based on the input method.
+- evaluating the key internal controls over revenue recognition; - assessing the appropriateness of the Group's revenue recognition policy under the requirements of HKFRS 15 by inspecting a sample of representative contracts with customers; - selecting a sample of incomplete contracts as at year end and assessed the reasonableness of budgeted contract costs; - selecting a sample of completed contracts during the year and checked the historical reliability of the budgeted contract costs; - obtaining a detailed breakdown of the actual cost incurred up to the reporting date for all contracts in progress during the year and checking on sample basis the supporting documents related to the cost incurred; and - re-performing, on a sample basis, the calculation of revenue recognised during the year based on the input method.

-Financial assets at fair value through other comprehensive income

-Refer to note 20 to the consolidated financial statements and the accounting policies on page 53.
+Financial assets at fair value through other comprehensive income Refer to note 20 to the consolidated financial statements and the accounting policies on page 52.

-The Group has investment in unlisted equity investment of approximately HK\$8,235,000 classified as financial assets at fair value through other comprehensive income ("FVTOCI").
+The Group has investment in unlisted equity investment of approximately HK\$9,854,000 classified as financial assets at fair value through other comprehensive income ("FVTOCI").
 There is no open market for fair value reference and the evaluation involved significant judgment which would have material impact on the carrying amounts of these investments.
 Due to its significance to the financial statements, the change in fair value of the investments may have a significant impact on the consolidated financial statements of the Group.

 The fair value of the investments is assessed by the management based on their best estimates.
-We identified valuation of these investments as a key audit matter because of the significance of the investments to the Group's consolidated financial statements and because the determination of the fair values involves significant judgment and estimation, including selecting the appropriate valuation methodology and market data.
+We identified valuation of these investments as a key audit matter because of the significance of the investments to the Group's consolidated financial statements and the determination of the fair values involves significant judgment and estimation, including selecting the appropriate valuation methodology and market data.